-Policy Questions to be Considered in Phase 1
+Policy Questions to be Considered in Phase 2

-During Phase 1, the Task Force must make a recommendation to the PUCT on the following issues, to be included in one of its quarterly reports to the PUCT:
+During Phase 2, the Task Force must consider recommendations to the PUCT on the following issues, to be included in one of its quarterly reports of 2024 to the PUCT:

 Device-level sub-meter data, power quality metering, or methods for independent certification of QSE-provided data: This Pilot Project will need to evaluate the need for and methods for collecting data from individual Premises or devices that can be used to validate ADER performance and compliance of ADERs, including for the provision of additional Ancillary Services.
 This may include requiring, for future Pilot Project phases, data recorders located on individual DERs and on the distribution system.
 If that is needed, who installs/owns these data recorders and how is the accuracy of data provided for performance and compliance guaranteed or certified?

-Provision of additional Ancillary Services: During Phase 1 of the Pilot Project, ERCOT will continue to work with the PUCT and stakeholders regarding the provision of additional Ancillary Services by Resources connected to the distribution system.
+Provision of additional Ancillary Services: During Phase 2 of the Pilot Project, ERCOT will study the provision of ECRS by ADERs and will continue to work with the PUCT and stakeholders regarding the provision of additional Ancillary Services by Resources connected to the distribution system.
 The approach taken for ADERs will be linked to broader discussions on this topic, under PUCT Project No. 51603, as it relates to all distribution-connected Resources.

 ADER modeling with alternative dispatch and pricing schemes: As part of this Pilot Project, ERCOT will evaluate a Logical Resource Node (LRN) concept and other alternative dispatch and pricing schemes.
 Specific to the LRN concept, implementation of this model approach will require the Settlement Meter location for each Premise to be identical to the Premise’s telemetry location.
 If a Premise has only one Settlement Meter, then the telemetry location will be required to correspond to the Settlement Meter location.
 This implies that all native load behind the Settlement Meter will be settled at an LRN price.
 Among other issues, this scheme will require consideration of the consistency with 16 TAC § 25.501(h), which requires load to be settled at a zonal price.
 While this issue may be resolved by both placing a Settlement meter that measures only the ADER dispatchable component at the Premise and having the telemetry correspond to the dispatchable (device-level) component at the Premise, this will also raise the question of who would be responsible for installing, maintaining, and reading this separate Settlement meter.

+During Phase 2, the ADER TF and ERCOT shall propose or pilot additional ADER participation models to facilitate participation of a wider range of DERs in the ADER pilot, including “blocky” resources.
+Alternative telemetry requirements may be considered in the proposals or pilots.

-Phase 1 of the Multi-phase Pilot Project
+Phase 2 of the Multi-phase Pilot Project